Gabrielbsb21/Gabriel_Teixeira/README.md

 #### More about me
 - I'm a Front-End Developer and Computer Science Student at University of Brasilia
-- I have professional experience mainly in django, reactjs, angular, vue, php, mysql, postgresql.
+- I have professional experience mainly in Reactjs, Next.JS, Vue, php, Node, mysql and postgresql.
 - I’m currently learning Web accessibility, ui design and Front-End.

 <div>